real-boop/Bizalyze-v2/README.md

 - `RESEND_API_KEY` - Resend for email services
 - `PERPLEXITY_API_KEY` - Perplexity for enhanced analysis
 - `GOOGLE_WORKSPACE_API_KEY` - Google Workspace integration
+- `NEXT_PUBLIC_DISABLE_POLAR_PAYMENTS` - Set to `"true"` to disable Polar payments (useful for testing/refactoring).
+When enabled, checkout popup is bypassed and analysis proceeds directly.
+The check is performed client-side before API calls.
+- `NEXT_PUBLIC_BYPASS_PAYWALL` - Set to `"true"` in development to bypass the dashboard paywall.
+Grants full access to all dashboards without payment verification.

 ## Deployment